Covid Information for Parents and Students

 In addition, for all Covid-related questions or concerns, please email CovidSupport@idsall.shropshire.sch.uk and we will respond accordingly.

-If your child is advised not to come into school due to a 'bubble break', they will need to isolate at home, and follow their timetable from home using our remote learning platform Microsoft Teams.
-Students will receive an invite through their school email account to access all their live lessons that we are able to run.
-If they have any difficulties accessing the lessons, please email ITTechs@idsall.shropshire.sch.uk
+If your child is advised not to come into school due to a 'bubble break', they will need to isolate at home, and work will be uploaded to Show My Homework (Satchel One) for students to complete during this time.
+If they have any difficulties accessing this, please email ITTechs@idsall.shropshire.sch.uk

 In school, we constantly promote the NHS key message and would ask all families to raise awareness with their child and make sure they arrive to school with an appropriate face covering.

 Full Government guidance on the opening of schools can be found by clicking on :

 Financial support if you have to take time off work to care for your child while they are self-isolating

 If you are on a low income and you need to take time off work to care for your child while they are self-isolating, you may be eligible for financial support from your local authority through the Test and Trace Support Payment Scheme.
 For more information about this, please click this link: